cdsciavolino/InterviewQuestions/README.md

 - [Binary Tree Right-side View](https://github.com/cdsciavolino/InterviewQuestions/blob/master/src/SolutionsFA20.java#L456) [(Leetcode)](https://leetcode.com/problems/binary-tree-right-side-view/): Given a binary tree, return the right-most node at each level in the tree.

+- [Cloudy Sky](https://github.com/cdsciavolino/InterviewQuestions/blob/master/src/SolutionsFA20.java#L528) [(Leetcode)](https://leetcode.com/problems/number-of-islands/): Given a grid of 1s and 0s where 1s are clouds and 0s are clear sky, count the number of distinct clouds that are connected up/down/left/right.

 ---
 ### COS 226: Spring 2020